mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 * replace attribute `driverClassName` of `db:generic-config` element with class name of desired JDBC driver in [src/main/app/config.xml](../master/src/main/app/config.xml)
 * update JDBC URL in `mule.*.properties` file

-There are a couple of things you should take into account before running this kick:
+There are a couple of things you should take into account before running this template:

 1. **Users cannot be deleted in SalesForce:** For now, the only thing to do regarding users removal is disabling/deactivating them, but this won't make the username available for a new user.
 2. **Each user needs to be associated to a Profile:** SalesForce's profiles are what define the permissions the user will have for manipulating data and other users.
 Each SalesForce account has its own profiles.
 Check out the next section to define a map between Profile Ids (from the source account to the ones in the target account and the other way around).